Mecklenburg County Traffic Lawyer

 - Aggressive driving

 In many cases, these offenses may be treated as either misdemeanors or felonies depending on the situation.
 Circumstances such as injuries, extreme violations, or prior convictions are aggravating factors likely to increase the severity of a traffic offense.
-A skilled Mecklenburg County traffic lawyer could look for evidence to indicate either that a driver did not commit the violation charged or that the aggravating factors alleged do not apply.
+A skilled lawyer in Mecklenburg County could look for evidence to indicate either that a driver did not commit the traffic violation charged or that the aggravating factors alleged do not apply.

 Penalties for Traffic Offenses